-© Copyright 2019 HP Development Company,
+© Copyright 2020 HP Development Company,

 Bluetooth is a trademark owned by its proprietor and used by HP Inc. under license.
-Intel, Celeron, and Pentium are trademarks of Intel Corporation or its subsidiaries in the U.S. and/or other countries.
-Lync, Office 365, Skype, and Windows are either registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.
-Miracast® is a registered trademark of Wi-Fi Alliance.
+Intel, Celeron, Pentium, and Thunderbolt are trademarks of Intel Corporation or its subsidiaries in the U.S. and/or other countries.
+Windows is either a registered trademark or trademark of Microsoft Corporation in the United States and/or other countries.
+NVIDIA, and the NVIDIA logo are trademarks and/or registered trademarks of NVIDIA Corporation in the U.S. and other countries.
+DisplayPortTM and the DisplayPortTM logo are trademarks owned by the Video Electronics Standards Association (VESA®) in the United States and other countries.
+Miracast[®] is a registered trademark of Wi-Fi Alliance.